Do you find yourself constantly trying to control what your partner does? How they do it? When they’re doing it?

 1. Identify where your need for control comes from.

-A person may be trying to control others to fall into predictable patterns and behaviors so that there are no unexpected surprises or deviations from what they expect.
+A person may try to control others to make them fall into predictable patterns and behaviors so that there are no unexpected surprises or deviations from what they expect.

-The person may have a hard time with these disruptions because their mind is constantly working in overdrive to head off any present or future problems.
+That person may have a hard time with surprises because their mind is constantly working to head off any present or future problems.

-There are times when partners, friends, and family contribute to that anxiety by being incapable, feigning incapability, or offloading their responsibilities onto the controlling person.
+Partners, friends, and family may contribute to that anxiety by being incapable, feigning incapability, or offloading their responsibilities onto the controlling person.

 The controlling person becomes that way through this shift in responsibility because without someone taking action and conducting the chaos, nothing would ever get done.

-It’s not unusual for people who had a hard upbringing to develop controlling tendencies and anxiety about maintaining their life.
+It’s not unusual for a person who had a hard upbringing to develop controlling tendencies and anxiety about maintaining their life.

-A child that grows up in this situation may try to fill the gaps left by parents that couldn’t fulfill their role well.
+A child who grows up in this situation may try to fill the gaps left by parents who couldn’t fulfill their role well.

 Things that remind them of the way they grew up, like certain behaviors or situations in their life, can cause their anxiety to escalate.
 As such, they try to exert control over what’s happening around them to keep their mind settled.